ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 More information is available here: <https://wiki.clusterlabs.org/wiki/Pacemaker_2.0_Changes>

-FR Concernant Corosync, la principale nouveauté est le support du projet "Kronosnet" comme protocole de communication au FR sein du cluster.
-Cette librairie permet d'ajouter beaucoup de souplesse, de fonctionnalités, de visibilité sur FR l'activité de Corosync et surtout une latence plus faible que l'actuel protocole.
-Entre autre nouveautés, nous FR trouvons :
-FR
-FR * le support de un à huit liens réseaux
-FR * l'ajout de liens réseaux à chaud
-FR * le mélange de protocoles entre les liens si nécessaire FR * plusieurs algorithmes de gestions de ces liens (active/passive ou active/active) FR * la capacité de gérer la compression et/ou le chiffrement FR
-FR Pour plus de détails, voir: [Kronosnet:The new face of Corosync communications](http://build.clusterlabs.org/corosync/presentations/2017-Kronosnet-The-new-face-of-corosync-communications.pdf)
-FR
-As far as Corosync is concerned, the main novelty is the support for the project "Kronosnet" as the communication protocol.
-This library allows for more flexibility, adds more fonctionalities, facilitates the supervision of Corosync and decreases the latency.
+In regard with Corosync, the main novelty is the availability of "Kronosnet" as communication protocol.
+This library allows for more flexibility, adds more functionality, ease the supervision of Corosync and decreases the latency.
 Some of the novelties are listed below :

 * support for up to 8 network links
 * support for the addition of network without restart